rufus-stone/hamarr/README.md

 ##### XOR

-To apply various kinds of XOR, there are three functions:
+To apply various kinds of XOR, there are various overloads of three functions:

 `bitwise::xor_with_key()`